 Criminal Justice is a concentration offered under the criminal justice and corrections major at Mississippi College.
-Here, you’ll find out more about the major master’s degree program in criminal justice, including such details as the number of graduates, ethnicity of students, related majors and concentrations, and more.
+Here, you’ll find out more about the major master’s degree program in criminal justice, including such details as the number of graduates, diversity of students, and more.

 If there’s something special you’re looking for, you can use one of the links below to find it:

-In 2019-2020, the average part-time graduate tuition at MC was $645 per credit hour for both in-state and out-of-state students.
+Part-time graduates at MC paid an average of $645 per credit hour in 2019-2020.
+This tuition was the same for both in-state and out-of-state students.
 Information about average full-time graduate student tuition and fees is shown in the table below.

-If you’re interested in online learning, you’re in luck.
-MC does offer online classes in its criminal justice master’s degree program.
+Online degrees for the MC criminal justice master’s degree program are not available at this time.
 To see if the school offers distance learning options in other areas, visit the MC Online Learning page.

-Women made up around 38.5% of the criminal justice students who took home a master’s degree in 2019-2020.
+About 38.5% of the students who received their Master’s in criminal justice in 2019-2020 were women.
 This is less than the nationwide number of 52.4%.

 Of those graduates who received a master’s degree in criminal justice at MC in 2019-2020, 53.8% were racial-ethnic minorities*.
 This is higher than the nationwide number of 44%.